WFUM is proud to have funded 72 projects, totaling over $342,100 during the past 9 years.

 She Got G.R.I.T.
 (Gifted, Resilient, Intense, Tenacious)

 This project focuses on positively impacting, uplifting, and empowering female student-athletes to become the next generation of women leaders, in and outside of the sports world.
 A leadership seminar will offer workshops and networking time with fellow female student-athletes.
 Former female student-athlete professionals will speak at the workshops.
 Click here to view the project outcomes.

-UMass Amherst Smart Woman Securities Chapter
+Smart Woman Securities UMass

 UMass Women into Leadership (UWiL)